dhamaniasad/awesome-machine-learning/README.md

 - [Libraries](#libraries) - Machine learning libraries that do one thing and do it well
 - [Learning](#learning) - Resources to help you learn more about machine learning
 - [Examples](#examples) - Example machine learning projects and implementations to look at while learning
+- [Publications](#research-publications) - Publications for papers on machine learning

 ## Visualization